Ravena, New York: Cement plant

-The village of Ravena is home to a Lafarge Cement Plant.
+The village of Ravena is home to a Holcim (Formerly Lafarge) Cement Plant.
 The plant was originally Atlantic Cement, but was bought out in the early 2000s.
-On July 11, 2008, the Albany Times Union reported that Lafarge's Ravena plant "was the greatest source of mercury emissions in New York from 2004 to 2006".
+On July 11, 2008, the Albany Times Union reported that Holcim's (Formerly Lafarge) Ravena plant "was the greatest source of mercury emissions in New York from 2004 to 2006".
 According to the story, plans have been made to upgrade the plant to reduce the mercury emissions.
 A second story, published the following day, stated that the factory had emitted 400 pounds (181 kg) of mercury annually from 2004 to 2006.

-As of 2016, Lafarge is completing a $300 million upgrade to its Ravena plant that includes a new dry-process cement kiln that will replace two 50-year-old wet-process kilns.
+As of 2016, Holcim is completing a $300 million upgrade to its Ravena plant that includes a new dry-process cement kiln that will replace two 50-year-old wet-process kilns.
 The new kiln will use less coal and emit fewer pollutants, including a 66% reduction in mercury emissions, while increasing production capacity.
 It will also take less water from the Hudson River, getting most of its water from the nearby limestone quarry that feeds the plant.